 When equipped with a Compressed Air Monitoring Device, the solenoids will appear with an orange highlight if a fault is detected.
-The number of modules and valves per module is dependent upon the user's system.
+The number of modules and valves per module depends on the user's system.
 Modules not displayed on the screen may be selected from the navigation buttons on the left of the screen.